Improved Upper Bounds for the Directed Flow-Cut Gap: Proof of Main Results

 Gupta's key insight is to analyze the \emph{pairwise} connectivity of the nodes in $V$ in order to bound the number of rounds in which each node $v$ lies between the selected demand pair $(s, t)$.
 We will either have $\vdist(s, v) \ge \Omega(L)$ or $\vdist(v, t) \ge \Omega(L)$.
 Thus, with constant probability, there will be $\Omega(L)$ nodes $u$ for which we \emph{disconnect} the pair $(u, v)$ in this round: that is, there are $\Omega(L)$ nodes $u$ for which there was previously a $u \leadsto v$ path (or $v \leadsto u$ path) in $G \setminus X$, but this is no longer true after adding new nodes to $X$ in this round.
 Thus we expect $v$ to be between the selected demand pair $(s, t)$ for only $O(n/L)$ rounds. \end{proof}

 We now explain the key ways in which our argument departs from this one.

 \paragraph{Triangle Analysis.}

-The core idea behind our improvement is straightforward: instead of analyzing \emph{pairwise} connectivity among nodes, we will analyze the \emph{triple-wise} connectivity among nodes.
+The core idea behind our improvement is straightforward: instead of analyzing \emph{pairwise} connectivity among nodes in $V$, as in Gupta's analysis, we will instead focus on the \emph{triple-wise} connectivity among nodes.

 Very informally, the idea is to show if the expected cut size in a round of the algorithm is large, then there exist special ``triangle structures."
 As in the above Gupta-style analysis, these structures allow us to use the fact that the typical node $v$ between some demand pair $(s,t)$ has at least $\Omega(L)$ far-away nodes $u$, where $(u, v)$ lies between the selected demand pair.
 However, they also give us an additional advantage: they will imply that some of these pairs $(u, v)$ lies together between \emph{many different} demand pairs.
 Thus we are likely to select one such demand pair in an early round of the algorithm, and so $(u, v)$ will be disconnected in even fewer rounds.
 The details regarding the new triangle structures that we use in our analysis can be found in Section \ref{sec:shortcharge}, in particular, Lemma \ref{lem:pathstructure}.

 There are two serious technical barriers that we encounter along the way to setting up this triangle structure and analysis.
 These induce some technical complexities in our algorithm and analysis that depart from Gupta's argument.
 We overview these next.